garystafford/voter-service/README.md

 ## Continuous Integration

 The project's source code is continuously built and tested on every commit to [GitHub](https://github.com/garystafford/voter-service), using [Travis CI](https://travis-ci.org/garystafford/voter-service).
-If all unit tests pass, the resulting Spring Boot JAR is pushed to the `artifacts` branch of the [voter-service-artifacts](https://github.com/garystafford/voter-service-artifacts) GitHub repository.
+If all unit tests pass, the resulting Spring Boot JAR is pushed to the `build-artifacts` branch of the [voter-service](https://github.com/garystafford/voter-service/tree/build-artifacts) GitHub repository.
 The JAR's filename is incremented with each successful build (i.e. `voter-service-0.2.10.jar`).

 ![Vote Continuous Integration Pipeline](Voter-CI.png)